I don’t know about you, but I feel like the adage, “writers are readers,” has been drilled deep into the recesses of my mind with one of these guys. →

-The logical side of my brain needed a way to sort the options, and the result is my list of the eight categories of books (and articles) we should be thinking about when determining our reading list, which you’ll find below.
+The logical side of my brain needed a way to sort the options, and the result is my list of eight categories of books (and articles) we should be thinking about when determining our reading list.
 Should you read more widely than this?
 You’re the boss.
 You decide what material will enhance your skills.

 Before we get to the categories, remember three things:

 - Try not to feel overwhelmed.
 A Masters of Fine Arts takes two to three years, so don’t feel like every free second needs to be spent reading.
 Pace yourself.

 - Read like a writer.
 Gone are the days of reading strictly for pleasure.
 You should be dissecting books.
 Read for plot structure, syntax, voice, tone, etc. Read to increase your vocabulary, to see how an author creates humor, and more.

 - Learn how to put non-helpful books down.
 If a book isn’t working for you, release the guilt of not finishing it and label it DNF for Did Not Finish.
 Your time is valuable.

 Raimey’s 8 categories of books (and articles) all authors should be reading from:

 - Your genre: aim for more recently published novels, because they’ll be more representative of what readers and agents are looking for now.